How (and Why) to Use Ruby Enumerators

 Now that you know how useful Ruby Enumerators are, let’s try to build some for ourselves.

 While we’ve already seen how each helps iterate normally over a Ruby array, it might not always fit our use case.
 At times, a custom set of elements might be required, with its pattern of generation.
 This is where custom Ruby enumerators come in, and we’ve already seen in the previous example how useful they can be.
 But, just like most things in programming, there is more than one way to create enumerators.
-Let’s discuss them one-by-one.
+Let’s discuss them one-by-one:

-Using the Enumerable Module
+Using the Ruby Enumerable Module

 Beginning with the very basics– Ruby offers an Enumerable module, which when mixed in a custom class, poses a very strong alternative as a viable Enumerator.
 Let’s take a look a look at a Fibonacci sequence enumerator implemented using the enumerable module: